-At both levels, students are given the opportunity to plan their own route, navigate, overcome rain, sun and fatigue and, potentially, figure out where they went wrong to get back on track!
+For the expedition, our students spend three days walking in the beautiful Peak District, where they have the opportunity to plan their own route, navigate, overcome rain, sun and fatigue, and, potentially, figure out where they went wrong to get back on track!

 The benefits of achieving the DofE Award are endless.
 So many of our students say it's life-changing.
 Achieving an Award will give students skills, confidence and an edge over others when they apply for university or a job.
-Beyond their academic achievements, universities want to see evidence of the "soft skills", such as communication, commitment, leadership and teamwork.
+Beyond their academic achievements, universities want to see evidence of the 'soft skills', such as communication, commitment, leadership and teamwork.
 The DofE Award is a fantastic way to evidence these skills.

-Students also make a difference to their community, become fitter and healthier, make new friends and have memories to last a lifetime.
+Students will also make a difference to their community, become fitter and healthier, make new friends and have memories to last a lifetime.